Student Accommodation

 University accommodation application journey

-The below information is for students starting in September 2025.
+The below information is for students starting in September 2026.
+Further details will be confirmed shortly.

-If you're a first-year undergraduate student and make your accommodation application before 5pm on the 9 June 2025, you’ll be guaranteed a place in University owned, managed or approved accommodation.
+If you're a first-year undergraduate student and make your accommodation application before the June 2026 deadline (exact date to be confirmed shortly), you’ll be guaranteed a place in University owned, managed or approved accommodation.

 Applying for University accommodation involves registering, applying and then waiting to hear which residence you've been allocated.
 Check out the key dates below: